 Aside from tax concerns, there are other variables that demand thorough research on your part before proceeding.
 Although you can always switch back to an LLC if things don’t go as planned, it’s best if you get things right the first time.

-Overview about the entity conversion
+Overview of the entity conversion

 Entity conversions are a way of changing the legal status of a business from one type to another.
 There are different methods of entity conversions, including statutory conversion, a merger, or a non-statutory conversion

 A statutory conversion is changing the business structure without having to form a new entity or dissolve your current entity.
 And, by legislation, the post-conversion business is deemed the same as it was before conversion, except that it is now conducted under a different type of corporate entity.
 The assets and liabilities, as well as ownership interests, are transferred by law.
-For example, when a business converting from an LLC to a C corporation.
+For example, when a business converts from an LLC to a C corporation.
 This means that the LLC now is considered to be a converting entity or the existing entity.
 And the corporation that the LLC is converted to would be the converted entity, or the entity resulting from the conversion.

 A merger or a non-statutory conversion involves forming an entirely new business entity, followed by a vote to approve a merger between two separate businesses into a new entity.
 What makes it so unpopular to businesses is because of the transferring process.
 You will need to transfer the assets from your former entity to another and cease your original business.